catalinvr/unity-test-git-submodules/README.md

     - remove submodule (including .keep file)
     - update .git/modules/submodules folder
     - update .gitmodules file

-## Observations
-[Github for Unity](https://unity.github.com/) shows local changes in submodules, but neither committing nor pushing files inside submodules is possible in version 1.0.0 and version 1.0.2.
-Additional note: Stashing files via the editor window does not seem to be supported.
-Unfortunately pulling from remote is only possible when everything which has changed was committed or reverted.
-That means working in teams on the same branch plus committing subsets of changed files becomes more difficult.

 ## Result
 After executing step 1 and 2, users are enabled to checkout submodules and modify files within other projects.
 The obtained project structure should look similar to this: